Chronology of Events

 9 to provide advice on the further development of NIH research and

-and raised to bureau status in PHS by a reorganization that became
+separated from NIH and raised to bureau status in PHS by a reorganization

-effective January 1.
-NIMH’s Division of Clinical, Behavioral and
+that became effective January 1.
+NIMH’s Division of Clinical, Behavioral

 Program, comprising activities con- ducted in the Clinical Center